-- The timeout period will restart, should the output activate in direct mode or deactivate in reverse mode during the defined the timeout period. - This function can be set with AL8 to be only active during certain operation modes.
-It can therefore be used either as → valve cycle or as humidity or mould control feature.
+- Normally an output is activated which is inactive during the timeout time.
+This can be inverted by AL 6.
+An output is then deactivated, which is active for a long time. - The timeout period will restart, should the output activate based on control loop demand or manual interaction during → the defined the timeout period. - This function can be set with AL8 to be only active during certain operation modes.
+It can therefore be used either as valve cycle or as humidity or mould control feature.
 Important is to keep AL4 = ON if the function should be active in OFF or disabled mode. - Truth table for cycle activation in interlock mode (AL3 = ON)